arefinR/Business-Analytics-MBA6636/README.md

-# Business-Analytics-MBA663 assignment-3 by Kamrul Arefin
+# Assignment A03: Resampling Methods by Kamrul Arefin

 2 files attaches:

 CV and bootstrapping on Regression Model (RMD)